pivotal-cf/docs-pks/network-profiles-shared-t1.hbs.md

 ---
 title: Shared and Dedicated Tier-1 Router Topologies
-owner: TKGI

 ---

 This topic describes how to define a network profile to configure shared and dedicated Tier-1 router topologies for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) provisioned Kubernetes clusters on vSphere with NSX.

 This topic also explains how to define a network profile that overrides the Shared Tier-1 topology default, to specify Dedicated Tier-1 topology for TKGI clusters.

 ## <a id='shared-t1'></a> Shared Tier-1 Topology